 Breast shields are the cone-shaped cups that fit over your breasts and nipples.
 If you're concerned that the standard breast shield will be too small, check with individual manufacturers about other options.
 Larger or replacement shields are often available.
 If you want to pump both breasts at once, make sure the pump is equipped with two breast shields.

 An electric pump needs to be plugged in.
 If an outlet isn't accessible or the power fails, you'll need a rechargeable battery pack.
 In case of emergency, you might want to keep a manual pump handy.

 If you're not sure which type of breast pump would be best for you, ask for help.
 A lactation consultant can help you make the best choice — and offer support as you start to use your breast pump or if you run into trouble.
-If you haven't worked with a lactation consultant, ask your baby's doctor for a referral or check with the obstetrics department at a local hospital.
+If you haven't worked with a lactation consultant, ask for a referral from your doctor, your certified nurse midwife or your baby's doctor, or check with the obstetrics department at a local hospital.